Updated October 21, 2020

 ❖ Photo added:

-The uproar about the Unification Church at Ewha Woman’s University and Yonsei University was what finally led to the arrest of Rev. Moon.
-He was suspected of “military service law violations”, and the illegal detention of a 22-year-old female student from Yonsei University which was an “illegal detention crime”.
+The uproar about the Unification Church at Ewha Womans University and Yonsei University was what finally led to the arrest of Rev. Moon.
+He was suspected of “military service law violations”, and the illegal detention of a 22-year-old female student from Yonsei University [Soon-shil Choi] which was an “illegal detention crime”.
 LINK to 1955 Newspaper reports

 Moon was arrested on July 4, 1955, and he spent the next three months in jail.
 Moon was not the only one arrested.
-Won-pil Kim and three brothers were also arrested: Hyo-won Eu, Hyo-young Eu and Hyo-min Eu.
+Won-pil Kim and three brothers [two brothers and a cousin] were also arrested: Hyo-won Eu, Hyo-yeong Eu and Hyo-min Eu.
 The four were all church leaders at the time.
 Apart from Moon, they were arrested on suspicion of “mediating adultery” (Later Moon was acquitted but Hyo-min Eu and the others were found guilty.)
-[In reality on September 21st 1955 all of them were given jail sentences of 2 years or 18 months.
+[In reality on September 21, 1955 all of them were given jail sentences of 18 months or 2 years.
 They were all found guilty.
 Their acquittals were purchased LINK.]

 As already mentioned in this report, Shin-hee was in the original entourage of Rev. Sun Myung Moon and experienced pikareum directly with him as a partner.